sajidurshajib/cs-b3-docs/docs/8th-doc.md

 **FootPrinting**

-There are two types of footprinting in ethical hacking:
+There are two types of footprinting in ethical hacking:[1]

 1. active footprinting
 2. passive footprinting